FelixOnline/v2/content/articles/2012-10-11-do-you-have-a-cloud-of-ideas.md

 subtitle: >
   Imperial College Design Collective talk about their sessions on creativity
 date: "2012-10-11 20:46:59 +0100"

 # Attributes from Felix Online V1
 id: "2653"
 old_path: /news/2653/do-you-have-a-cloud-of-ideas
 aliases:
  - /news/2653/do-you-have-a-cloud-of-ideas
+imported: true
+comments:
+ - Wheres the link for ICDCwwwfacebookcomICDCollectiveI am Not a Idathupaksham or Valathupaksham  But aarkuvenam Eee kanlaarahpetta edathu chinthagathi There is no more room anywhere  After the elction result Mr Sarvajith will come to understand  Can you show anybody  what message gave this edathupaskahm to the poor voters what they are going to bring in keral Wait 5 years and impliment projects like smart City and Kayyamam for pennupidiyanmmar Where they were the past five years they didnt get enough time to do all this or just was dreaming for another 5 years rulingHello Padma                  Please check Msquare network scoohl or Sansbound networking scoohl they are good in networking and also toppers in chennai area they can give yu real time lab both of the institutes are available in Nungambakkam Good Luck

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true